Add RTI's official public key

 1. Add the apt repository#

-Before installing Connext, you need to add the RTI repository to your system with the following commands:
+Before installing Connext, you need to add the RTI APT repository to your system with the following commands:

 # Add RTI's official public key